 Dubbed "Dr. NICU" by his wife, Chad brought her detailed updates on their son when he visited her.
-Skype and facetime visits with the baby helped, too.
-"I’d whisper to him, and he’d wiggle," Megan said.
-She tried, not very successfully, not to worry about her baby’s struggles, but Holden was still quite sick.
+Video visits with the baby helped, too.
+"I’d whisper to him, and he’d wiggle," Megan says.
+She tried not to worry about her baby’s struggles, but Holden was still quite sick.
 In addition to his breathing challenges, the valve in his heart that normally closes shortly after birth was still wide open.
-His blood was not getting the proper oxygenation.
-His neonatologists continued to hope the valve would close.
+His blood was not getting the proper oxygenation, and his neonatologists continued to hope the valve would close.

-Out of ICU after two days, but still a patient in the hospital, Megan received a huge morale boost when she got a note from her baby son.
-"My nurse walked in the door of my room with a note from him, a cloth he snuggled with and that carried his scent, and a baggie of pictures," Megan remembered.
+Out of the ICU after two days, but still a patient in the hospital, Megan received a huge morale boost when she got a note from her baby son.
+"My nurse walked in the door of my room with a note from him, a cloth he snuggled with and that carried his scent, and a baggie of pictures," Megan remembers.
 "Hi Mommy," the note began.
-"I’m being so brave and doing great…My nurse buddies gave me my first pair of sunglasses so I’m officially a ‘cool dude’… I’m more alert every day…gotta keep an eye on what’s going on in the NICU…"
+"I’m being so brave and doing great … my nurse buddies gave me my first pair of sunglasses, so I’m officially a ‘cool dude’… I’m more alert every day … gotta keep an eye on what’s going on in the NICU …"

-"I was crying so hard I could not catch my breath," Megan said.
+"I was crying so hard I could not catch my breath," Megan says.
 One of Holden’s NICU nurses, Aarika, had written the note in Holden’s voice.

-"That Aarika took the time to do this for me and my family — it was so special," Megan said.
+"That Aarika took the time to do this for me and my family — it was so special," Megan says.
 "We taped the pictures and the note on the wall in my room."

-"I can’t imagine having a brand new baby and not being able to see him, so I thought Megan might like to get an update from Holden himself," Aarika said.
+"I can’t imagine having a brand-new baby and not being able to see him, so I thought Megan might like to get an update from Holden himself," Aarika says.
 "The next day that I took care of Holden, I spoke to her on the phone.
 She asked if I was the person who sent the note and broke into tears.
 So did I."

-It turned out that the same day Holden needed a transfusion, his mom, did, too.
-"I wanted Megan to know she wasn’t alone, so I sent another note from Holden," Aarika said.
-"I heard she was having a rough day, too.
+It turned out that the same day Holden needed a transfusion, his mom did too.
+"I wanted Megan to know she wasn’t alone, so I sent another note from Holden," Aarika says.
+"I heard she was having a rough day.
 I wanted to make sure she knew how tough her little guy was!"

 Heart surgery at 29 days